kneath/kneath.github.com/_posts/2010-08-01-rethinking.md

 <div class="figure"><img src="http://assets.warpspire.com/images/rethinking/warpspire_screen.jpg" alt="Screenshot of Warpspire" /></div>

-This new layout is the simplist layout I've ever had on one of my sites.
+This new layout is the simplest layout I've ever had on one of my sites.
 The goal was to create a focused place for my ideas.

 ## Abandoning old baggage